 And yet the Bible doesn’t recognize any other answer to our problems.
 Grace must come from the outside of ourselves to be useful and healing.
 Just as the branch withers without the vine, we can sustain neither life nor emotional repair without bonding to God and others.
 God and his people are the fuel, the energy source from which any problem is addressed.

 Whether our boundaries issue is food, substances, sex, time, projects, the tongue, or money, we can’t solve it in a vacuum.
 If we could, we would.
 But the more we isolate ourselves, the harder our struggle becomes.
 Just like an untreated cancer can become life-threatening in a short time, self-boundary problems will worsen with increased aloneness.
-We need to the body of Christ to heal and to grow up.

 Ready to go deeper on this topic?
 Discover how to set healthy limits in any situation and prevent unnecessary burdens from controlling your peace and energy in The New York Times bestselling book, Boundaries.